woodser/monero-java/README.md

 ## Developer guide

-Please refer to [monero-javascript's developer guide](https://github.com/monero-ecosystem/monero-javascript#developer-guide) which mostly translates to monero-java.
+Please refer to [monero-javascript's developer guide](https://github.com/monero-ecosystem/monero-javascript#developer-guide) which mostly translates to this Java library.

 ## How to build JNI shared libraries